emilk/loguru/README.md

 	* File and line.
 	* Log level.
 	* Indentation (see *Scopes*).
+* Error context:
+	* Catch the values of local variables and print them only on a crash (see *Error context*).
 * Scopes (see *Scopes*).
 * grep:able logs:
 	* Each line has all the info you need (e.g. date).